osrf/ros2multirobotbook/src/ros2_cli.md

 system can have multiple copies of the same node running concurrently on the same system.
 In the case of our turtle simulation we can actually create multiple turtles, each with their own node, all running the exact same program.
-ROS Nodes, like ROS topics, have name spaces so that you can address specific nodes in the case where multiple copies of the same node (program) are running.
+ROS Nodes, like ROS topics, have namespaces so that you can address specific nodes in the case where multiple copies of the same node (program) are running.
 Let's dig in a bit by restarting our turtle simulation in a terminal using `ros2 run turtlesim turtlesim_node`.
 Now in a new terminal let's first examine what `ros2 node` has to offer by asking for help.

 ```{.sourceCode .bash}
 kscottz@kscottz-ratnest:~$ ros2 node --help